fundor333/fundor333.com/content/post/2020-01-20-make-a-tea-not-big-data.md

 ## Assam Black Tea - Generic DB with Web app

-> We start in a good way
+> We start in a good way but this is a generic solution